GSperanza/Manual-and-tar.gz/README.md

     1. Click on the RxpsG_xx.xx.tar.gz package and download.
 Exit the unzipping procedure if it starts automatically.

-    2. Control in the Dowloads folder the RxpsG_xx.xx.tar.gz and instPkgs.r packages are present (it could be the .gz extension is lacking do not worry).
+    2. Control in the Dowloads folder the RxpsG_xx.xx.tar.gz package is present (it could be the .gz extension is lacking do not worry).

     3. Run RStudio

+    4. Under RStudio -> Tools
+                           -> Install Packages

+       ==> Verify the destination folder corresponds to that of the installed R version

+       ==> mark the checkbox INSTALL DEPENDENCIES
+           ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾
+       ==> select option INSTALL FROM PACKAGE ARCHIVE

-    4. Under RStudio -> Code -> Source File   browse the  RxpsG_xx.xx.tar.gz file.
-Then press  install  button
+       ==> browse the  RxpsG_xx.xx.tar.gz file.

-       dependencies should activate the installation of the needed libratries and finally the RxpsG package the installation will take one or two minutes.
+       ==> Press the  INSTALL  button

+       Controll that during installation also the additional libraries listed in the dependencies are installed: digest, gWidgets2, gWidgets2tcltk, import, latticeExtra, memoise, minpack.lm, signal, rootSolve

-       If the procedure does not work install manually the needed libraries:
+       If the procedure does not work you must install manually the needed libraries:
-       RStudio -> Code -> CRAN
+       RStudio -> Tools -> Install Packages
+       ==> select option INSTALL FROM CRAN
-       enter the name of the following libraries and press install: digest, gWidgets2, gWidgets2tcltk, import, latticeExtra, memoise, minpack.lm, signal, rootSolve
+       ==> enter one by one the names of the following libraries and press install: digest, gWidgets2, gWidgets2tcltk, import, latticeExtra, memoise, minpack.lm, signal, rootSolve

-    5. To run RxpsG, in RStudio select the PACKAGE pain and select the RxpsG package then type: xps()
+    5. To run RxpsG, in RStudio select the PACKAGE pain (generally on the right of the RStudio console) and select the RxpsG package then type: xps()